Redirecting Behavior: A Guide for Early Childhood Educators

 (Only visible when editing pages) Click here to configure the hidden form.

-Redirecting behavior is one strategy to use to stop a challenging behavior from escalating.
-While it may take some time and patience to redirect behavior effectively, it's a valuable skill for all caregivers and educators to have.
+Redirecting behavior is a useful strategy to stop a challenging behavior from escalating.
+While it may take time and patience to use this technique effectively, it's a valuable skill for all educators to have.

 What is redirecting behavior?

-Redirecting behavior is a technique that involves changing the focus of a child's attention from an undesirable behavior to a more positive one.
-It interrupts and redirects a child's challenging behavior and attempts to calm them down and avoid further conflict.
+Redirecting behavior is a technique that involves changing a child's focus from a challenging behavior to a more positive one.
+It interrupts a child's disruptive actions and helps to calm them down, avoiding further conflict.

-With redirecting, the caregiver is still in control, but the child feels like they are too.
+With redirection, the teacher remains in control, but the child also feels a sense of agency.
 This helps the child feel more secure, making them less likely to continue the negative behavior.

-Redirecting behavior can be used when the child is engaging in a behavior that is:
+Redirecting behavior can be used when a child engages in behavior that is:

 • Inappropriate